U.S. prosecutors will seek the death penalty against the suspect in last year's deadly Boston Marathon bombing.

 The federal government rarely seeks the death penalty, and has only executed three killers since 1988, when a moratorium on executions ended.
 Holder said the "nature of the conduct at issue and the resultant harm" from the Boston bombings compelled him to seek Tsarnaev's execution.

-Prosecutors allege that Tsarnaev, then 19, and his brother, 26-year-old Tamerlan Tsarnaev, two ethnic Chechens who lived in the United States for a decade, built and planted two pressure-cooker bombs near the finish line of the race to retaliate against U.S. military action in Muslim countries.
+Prosecutors allege that Tsarnaev, then 19, and his brother, 26-year-old Tamerlan Tsarnaev, two ethnic Chechens who lived in the U.S. for a decade, built and planted two pressure-cooker bombs near the finish line of the race to retaliate against U.S. military action in Muslim countries.

 No date has been set for Tsarnaev's trial, but he faces 30 charges, including use of a weapon of mass destruction.

-Tamerlan Tsarnaev was killed in a shootout with police last year, days after the bombings.
+Tamerlan Tsarnaev was killed in a shootout with police last year, soon after the bombings.

 After a massive manhunt, police found Dzhokhar Tsarnaev hiding in a boat parked in the backyard of a suburban Boston home.